Kids love Post-It notes! They’re colorful, sticky and what’s a better way to learn math than with these little squares?

 -Fine motor skills

-I love making school subjects, like math fun and engaging.
+I love making school subjects like math, fun and engaging.
 And honestly, math can be a little frustrating and difficult for a toddler or preschooler to get.
-So this activity is perfect at making math fun and actually enjoyable!
+So this activity is perfect at making addition and subtraction fun and actually enjoyable!
 I also love that this activity makes kids focus and spend a lengthy amount of time on something specific, this exercises their attention and cognitive skills.
 Another great thing about this activity is that they move!
 Gross motor skills are so important to strengthen and this activity allows movement, unlike a sitting activity.
 Got you wondering how can one simple activity develop and improve so many skills?
 Haha, it’s just great!

 Go ahead and make this fun Post-It Math Activity today!